thephpleague/url/4.0/uri/data.md

 By default the open mode is set to `w`.
 If for any reason the file is not accessible a `RuntimeException` will be thrown.

-When successfully save, the method returns the `SplFileObject` object used to save the data-uri data.
+The method returns the `SplFileObject` object used to save the data-uri data for further analysis/manipulation if you want.

 ~~~php
 use League\Uri\Schemes\Data as DataUri;